 Grant applications will be accepted from January 1 to August 1 using the online portal.
 Final decisions on grant proposals are made by the trustees in October or November.

 Grant applications received after August 1 will not be considered.

 Once a decision has been made approving or disapproving a grant request, the applicant will be advised.
 If you have applied for a grant in past years, please use that login information rather than creating a new grant account.
 Thank you!

 Grant applications are available online below.
 No grant applications will be accepted via fax, email, or mail.

-In 2019, the trustees of The Sumners Foundation provided $2,357,750 in grants to 63 nonprofit organizations.
+In 2020, the trustees of The Sumners Foundation provided $2,424,820 in grants to 63 nonprofit organizations.
 The Foundation also funded 44 new scholarships totaling $1,990,980 through At-Large and endowed scholarship programs.